OR

 This quick guide will cover the basics of using React-Redux.

-template, but I’ll be building using Vite.
+They’ll be using a regular create-react-app template, but I’ll be building using Vite.

 npm create vite@latest # answer the questions